EES-TUe/congestion-management-nl/_pages/home.md

 ### <span style="color:#0077b6;">Registration</span>

 <div style="font-size:1.1em;">
-Registration is free and will be open soon.
-Please visit our <a href="/congestion-management-nl/application">registration page</a> for more information on fees and procedures.
+Registration is free.
+Please visit our <a href="/congestion-management-nl/application">registration page</a> for more information.
 </div>

 ---